nick-ussery/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+map returns a new array, foreach doesnt

 2. Explain the difference between a callback and a higher order function.

+a callback is a function parameter that calls another function, specifically a callback is the called function in another functions parameters a higher order function calls another function as a parameter or returns a function

 3. What is closure?

+closure refers to the ability of a function to access variables from a broader scope than itself

 4. Describe the four rules of the 'this' keyword.

+window binding: in the global scope refers to the window itself
+implicit: when a function is called, this refers to the object holding the function
+new: when creating a class or object, this refers to that new object
+explicit: when you call a function this refers to how the function uses it

 5. Why do we need super() in an extended class?

+super inherits all the properties and constructors from the parent
 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project: